adaptyteam/adapty-docs/versioned_docs/version-3.0/paywall-builder-templates.md

 :::warning

-This section describes the new Paywall Builder, compatible with Adapty SDK v3.0 and later which is now available for iOS, Android, and React Native only.
+This section describes the new Paywall Builder, compatible with Adapty SDK v3.0 (3.2.0 for Flutter) and later available for iOS, Android, Flutter, and React Native only.
 For information on the legacy Paywall Builder compatible with Adapty SDK v2.x or earlier, see [Legacy Paywall Builder templates](paywall-builder-templates-legacy).

 :::